America loves its shoes. Americans spent nearly 77 billion dollars on shoes in 2020 alone.

 Wearing Different Shoes Will Hurt Your Feet

 Your feet are nimble.
-They can adapt to a number of different shoes and athletic situations.
+They can adapt to a number of different shoes and athletic situations on release.

 It will not hurt your feet to wear one pair of shoes during running and another during basketball.
 If anything, wearing one pair of sneakers for all activities can hurt your feet.
 You will lack the protection required for each sport, opening yourself to muscle strains.